Linear growth of quantum circuit complexity

-By assumption, we can perturb $x'$ such that its image $F^{A_{T'}}(x')$ is perturbed in $\geq T'$ independent directions in $\mathrm{SU}(2^n)$.
+By assumption, we can perturb $x'$ such that its image, $F^{A_{T'}}(x')$, is perturbed in $\geq T'$ independent directions in $\mathrm{SU}(2^n)$.
 These directions can be represented by Pauli operators $K'_{j_m,k_m}$, wherein $m=1, 2, \ldots, T'$, by Eq.~\eqref{eq_Decomp_Perturb}.
 Let $P$ denote any Pauli operator absent from $\{ K'_{j_m,k_m} \}$.
-We can append to $A_{T'}$ a causal slice, forming an architecture $A_{T'+1}$ of $T'+1$ causal slices.
-We design the new causal slice from Clifford gates such that two operations are equivalent: (i)~applying $P$ to the input qubits before the extended slice and (ii)~applying the extended slice, then a single-site $Z$.
-We denote by $x''$ the list of gates in $x'$ augmented with the gates in the extended slice.
-Conjugating the $K'_{j_m,k_m}$ with the new slice yields operators $K''_{j_m,k_m}$, for $m=1, 2, \ldots, T'$.
+We can append to $A_{T'}$ a backwards-light-cone--containing block, forming an architecture $A_{T'+1}$ of $T'+1$ backwards light cones.
+We design the new block from Clifford gates such that two operations are equivalent: (i)~applying $P$ to the input qubits before the extended blocks and (ii)~applying the extended block, then a single-site $Z$.
+We denote by $x''$ the list of gates in $x'$ augmented with the gates in the extended block.
+Conjugating the $K'_{j_m,k_m}$ with the new block yields operators $K''_{j_m,k_m}$, for $m=1, 2, \ldots, T'$.
 They represent the directions in which the image $F^{A_{T'+1}}(x'')$ is perturbed by the original perturbations of $A_{T'}$.
 The $K''_{j_m,k_m}$ are still linearly independent Pauli operators.
 Also, the $K''_{j_m,k_m}$ and the single-site $Z$ form an independent set, because $P$ is not in $\{ K'_{j_m,k_m} \}$.
-Meanwhile, the single-site $Z$ is a direction in which the slice's final gate can be perturbed.
+Meanwhile, the single-site $Z$ is a direction in which the last block's final gate can be perturbed.
 The operators $K_{j_m,k_m}$, augmented with the single-site $Z$, therefore span $T'+1$ independent directions along which $F^{A_{T'+1}}(x'')$ can be perturbed.
 Therefore, $T'+1$ lower-bounds the rank of $F^{A_{T'+1}}$.

 We apply the above argument recursively, starting from an architecture that contains no gates.
-The following result emerges: Consider any architecture $A_T$ that consists of $T$ causal slices.
+The following result emerges: Consider any architecture $A_T$ that consists of $T$ backwards-light-cone--containing blocks.
 At some point $x$, the map $F^{A_T}$ has a rank lower-bounded by $T$.
 Lemma~\ref{lemma:locus} ensures that the same bound applies to $d_{A_T}$.

 To conclude the proof of Theorem~\ref{theorem:linear growth}, we address an architecture $A'$ whose accessible dimension satisfies $d_{A'} < d_{A_T}$.
 Consider sampling a random circuit with the architecture $A_T$.
 We must show that the circuit has a zero probability of implementing a unitary in $\mathcal{U}(A')$.
 To prove this claim, we invoke the constant-rank theorem: Consider any map whose rank is constant locally---in any open neighborhood of any point in the domain.
 In that neighborhood, the map is equivalent to a projector, up to a diffeomorphism.
 We can apply the constant-rank theorem to the contraction map: $F^{A_T}$ has a constant rank throughout $E_{r_{\mathrm{max}}}$, by Lemma~\ref{lemma:locus}.
 Therefore, $F^{A_T}$ acts locally as a projector throughout $E_{r_{\mathrm{max}}}$---and so throughout $\mathrm{SU}(4)^{\times R}$, except on a measure-0 region, by Lemma~\ref{lemma:locus}.
 Consider mapping an image back, through a projector, to a preimage.
 Suppose that the image forms a subset of dimension lower than the whole range's dimension.
 The backward-mapping just adds degrees of freedom to the image.
 Therefore, the preimage locally has a dimension less than the domain's dimension.
 Hence the preimage is of measure 0 in the domain.
 We use the unitary group's compactness to elevate this local statement to the global statement in Theorem~\ref{theorem:linear growth}.